shapeoko/Docs/content/helloworld.md

 ##Air Print

 To make sure there are no mistakes, lets draw some stuff in the air.
 Click the 'File Mode' tab at the top of the program window.
-With the sharpie ~1" above the work surface, click the 'Send' button just below the file path.
+With the Sharpie ~1" above the work surface, click the 'Send' button just below the file path.

 ![Send File](helloworld/run_job.png)

-You should see Universal Gcode Sender start streaming the text file line by line to the Arduino, and your machine should start moving around.
+You should see Universal G-Code Sender start streaming the text file line by line to the Arduino, and your machine should start moving around.

 ![Sent File](helloworld/grbl_stream.png)

 ##Run Job!

 Lower your sharpie so it is *just* barely above the paper.
+(Remember that the previous running of the file will have left it in Imperial mode --- if need be, issue G21 to switch to metric.)

 ![Just above work surface](helloworld/sharpie_close.jpg)